Euramsia/personal-website/content/post/igem/index.md

 subtitle: "Sweat, tears, and saving the bees"

 # Summary for listings and search engines
-summary: "Sweat, tears, and saving the beesh"
+summary: "Sweat, tears, and saving the bees"

 # Link this post with a project
 projects: [beeosensor]